 Larnoch Road murders

-The case is unusual in New Zealand legal history because of the decade-long gap between the crime and the conviction, the securing of a conviction despite a lack of forensic evidence, and the legal immunity granted to key witnesses.
+The case is controversial because of the decade-long gap between the crime and the conviction, the securing of a conviction despite a lack of forensic evidence, and the legal immunity granted to key witnesses.
 The case is also contentious as Maney continues to state she is innocent and that she never even met Fuller-Sandys, and because two key witnesses who testified at the trial have since recanted their original trial testimony.
+After 30 years, Steven Stone has also appealed his convictions.
+Private investigator Tim McKinnel refers to this case as "the greatest miscarriage of justice ever seen in New Zealand".
 Provided by Wikipedia

 1. 1